devmaker.net

 </article>

-daisyUI uses the `data-theme` attribute.
-A switcher only needs one line of JS – I'm using Alpine because it's lightweight and fits well with the Wagtail philosophy:
+daisyUI uses the data-theme attribute.
+A switcher only needs one line of JS – I use Alpine because it's lightweight and fits the Wagtail philosophy:

 <div x-data="{ theme: localStorage.getItem('theme') || 'dark' }"